 Artistic Director & Conductor

-Emily DePauw joined Union Avenue Opera as its Administrative Director in October 2010.
-A native of Jerseyville, Illinois, Ms. DePauw returned to the Saint Louis region in 2009 after serving as Director of Advertising and Operations at Dame and Hurdle Jewelers in Quincy, Illinois.
-While in Quincy, Ms. DePauw was active in the local arts community as a student, performer, and volunteer, including a three-year tenure with the Muddy River Opera Company Board of Directors.
+Emily DePauw earned a Bachelor of Arts from Quincy University with a double major in Vocal Performance and Communications, and in 2010, she joined Union Avenue Opera as its Administrative Director.
+A native of Jerseyville, Illinois, DePauw returned to the St. Louis region in 2009 after serving as Director of Advertising and Operations at Dame & Hurdle Jewelers in Quincy, Illinois.
+For eight years, DePauw was active in Quincy’s arts community as a student, performer, and volunteer, including a three-year tenure with the Muddy River Opera Company Board of Directors.
+DePauw has performed such roles as Rose in Gypsy, Marian in The Music Man, Roxie in Chicago, and Joanne in Godspell.
+As a soloist she has been featured in Handel’s Messiah, Schubert’s Mass in G, Mozart’s Laudate Dominum, and Faure’s Requiem.
+DePauw is also a charter member of the Missouri Women’s Chorus and singes with the Union Avenue Christian Church Chancel Choir, with whom she toured German and Austria, and, most recently, Ireland and England.

-Sean Savoie is currently the resident Lighting Designer, Production Manager, and Design Coordinator at Washington University in St. Louis and has served as Production Manager for The Muny in Forest Park from 2008 to 2011.
-He received his B.F.A. from the University of Southern Mississippi and his M.F.A. from the University of Cincinnati, College-Conservatory of Music (CCM) in Lighting Design and Technology.
-Selected regional lighting design credits include: Winter Opera St. Louis, The Black Rep (Romeo and Juliet, Ragtime with Washington University), HotCity Theatre (including the Kevin Kline Award-nominated Neighborhood 3), Insight Theatre, Upstream Theatre, Wayside Theatre, Shenandoah University, Theatre West Virginia, Tsunami Theatre Company in Washington, D.C., New York Chinese Cultural Center, Portland Opera (Associate & Assistant Designer), Known Theatre (including award-winning designs for See what I Wanna See and Eurydice), Cincinnati Shakespeare Company, Cincinnati Opera (Assistant Designer), and Rising Stars Opera in Rising Sun, Indiana.
-Mr. Savoie is the recipient of the 2009 united States Institute for Theatre Technology (USITT) Rising Star Award and the 2010 Distinguished Alumni Award from CCM.
+Sean Savoie currently serves as Senior Lecturer and resident Lighting Designer, Production Manager, and Design Coordinator at Washington University in St. Louis.
+He received his B.F.A. from the University of Southern Mississippi and his M.F.A. from the University of Cincinnati–College-Conservatory of Music (CCM) in Lighting Design and Technology.
+Savoie was the Production Manager for the Muny in Forest Park from 2008-2011 and currently holds the same position for the St. Louis Variety Children’s Theatre.
+Selected regional lighting design credits include The St. Louis Black Rep, HotCity Theatre, Shakespeare in the Streets, Union Avenue Opera, Winter Opera Saint Louis, St. Louis Shakespeare, Insight Theatre, Upstream Theatre, Wayside Theatre, Shenandoah University, Theatre West Virginia, Tsunami Theatre Company in Washington, D.C., New York Chinese Cultural Center, Associate & Assistant Designer at Portland Opera, Cincinnati Shakespeare Company, Cincinnati Opera as Assistant Designer, Rising Stars Opera in Rising Sun, IN, and Know Theatre, with award winning designs fro See What I Wanna See and Eurydice.
+Savoie is the very proud recipient of the 2009 United States Institute for Theatre Technology Rising Star Award and the 2010 Distinguished Alumni Award from CCM.
+He is also a proud member of the designers union United Scenic Artists, Local 829.

 Jack Swanson – President